abinit/abinit/doc/tutorial/eph4zpr_gwpt.md

     The first-order densities are not written by default when performing DFPT calculations.
     Remember to use [[prtden]] 1 during the DFPT calculation.

+!!!
+Tip

+    Mrgdv can also be invoked with the `merge` command and the syntax:

+        mrgdv merge out_DVDB POT1 POT2 ...

+    This is especially useful in cojunction with shell globbing.
+    For instance,

+        mrgdv merge teph4zpr_gwpt_3_DRHODB  MgO_eph_zpr/flow_zpr_mgo/w*/t*/outdata/out_DEN*.nc

 ## Computing the WFK files with empty states